freckle/faktory_worker_haskell/README.md

    % stack exec faktory-example-producer hello world Pushed job: "ljcjlbexbgun"
    ```

+   *NOTE*: if you submit "BOOM" as a Job, the processing loop will raise an
+   exception, so you can see how a Failed Job looks in Faktory.

 1. See that your Job was processed back in the consumer